wp-plugins/contact-form-7-tave-3-integration/readme.txt

 No.

 == Changelog ==

+= 2014.10.29 =
+* DO NOT UPDATE UNLESS YOUR RUNNING TAVE 4 AS THIS WILL BREAK T3
+* set CURLOPT_FOLLOWLOCATION => true in anticipation of Táve 4 (sorry to those with safe_mode turned on).
+* Changed the endpoint for the lead for t4 updates

 = 2014.07.17 =
 * Corrected code for changes in Contact Form 7.
 CF7 3.9 now works with this plugin.